 Why did you choose to pursue a position on the Alumni Association Board?

-As I live out of state, I wanted to be more connected with MPA again.
+As I live out of state, I wanted to reconnect with MPA again.
 I am very grateful for my experience there, and I know MPA made me a more curious and confident person.

 In what ways do you see yourself as a supporter of MPA and its mission?